 This is a simple notion that seems to reflect the overall message of ‘Nurse’s Song.’
 Children see things differently than adults, and while adults cannot be children, they can find happiness—and in this case, reason—from a child’s thoughts.
 The children’s reasoning could be expanded as a moral that adults can take, that livelihood and happiness should be kept and treasured for every moment that circumstances allow.
 The idea that the children rejoiced so grandly at the extended playtime supports this theory since the small offering was sufficient to incite a joy enough to have them “leap[ing] and shout[ing].”

 Worth noting as well is the idea that this poem ends with what, for the first time, is not a perfect ABAB rhyme scheme since “echoed” would only rhyme with “bed” if you extend “echoed” to pronounce the “ed” sound at the end.
 Only if one pushes boundaries to their fullest, like extending “echoed” until the very last letter, is conclusiveness found in the stanza to match the previous ones.
 It can be inferred from that detail that a theme within the poem is that a person must push the limits, like a child, to find the most vivid happiness available.

 About William Blake

 William Blake was an English poet born in 1757 whose poetic works span into the 1800s and whose interests also included painting.
-While he was not the most well-known of poets in his lifetime, his works have been noted and uplifted by the likes of Williams Wordsworth and Samuel Taylor Coleridge.
-In addition to being a poet, he was a book illustrator.
+While he was not the most well-known of poets in his lifetime, his works have been noted and uplifted by the likes of William Wordsworth and Samuel Taylor Coleridge.
+In addition to being a poet, he was also a book illustrator.